 Complete the installation process.

-How to update to Catalina after reinstalling an earlier macOS
+How to update to Big Sur after reinstalling an earlier macOS

-When you install the latest operating system from Recovery Mode, sometimes, your Mac will install an older operating system, like High Sierra or Mojave.
-Once the older operating system installation is complete, you can then download Catalina as a software update.
+When you install the latest operating system from Recovery Mode, sometimes, your Mac will install an older operating system, depending on the version that shipped with your Mac iun the first place.
+Once the older operating system installation is complete, you can then download Big Sur as a software update.

 Remember, you must have an internet connection in order to download a fresh copy of the Mac operating system.